Add Stock Textures to Images for extra ‘Oomph’

 How about we add some wicked, cartoon-style text to the background of our image?
 Yes, no, maybe?

-Start by getting out the Horizontal Type Tool and writing out some text, for this example I used the text ‘Grrr!!’ ;) I find that it’s best if you use a very fat fat, sans-serif font.
+Start by getting out the Horizontal Type Tool and writing out some text, for this example I used the text ‘Grrr!!’ ๐Ÿ˜‰ I find that it’s best if you use a very fat fat, sans-serif font.
 Arial Black might be a good option.
-Remember to check out DaFont or UrbanFonts if you need a good place to find some free fonts.

 It might be easiest if you hide the layer you were previously working with, so we can concentrate on the text easier.